AheadAlot/CISC-486-Group-14-Project/README.md

 **Unity Version**: 2022.3.62f1

-**Assets**: Unity Store and similar online asset shops to acquire free assets for background, skybox, textures, sound effects and models.
+**Assets**: Unity Store and similar online asset shops to acquire free assets for background, skybox, textures, sound effects, animations and models.

 **Version Control**: GitHub will be used for version control and possible CI/CD operations.